-Subject for Review Indicate whether review was undertaken by Director / Committee of the Board / Any other Committee , , , , , , , , , , , , , , , , , , , , ' P1 P2 Р3 P4 P5 P6 P7 P8 P9 P1 P 2 F 9 P4 P5 P6 P7 P8 P9 ፠ Performance against above policies and follow-up action The Board of Directors, its committees meet periodically for evaluating the performance of the Company on various aspects including NGRBC Principles to the extent applicable.
-Compliance with statutory requirements of relevance to the principles, and rectification of any non-compliances The Company complies with statutory Quarterly requirements of relevance to the principle and also ensures rectification of any non-compliances ፠ 11.
+Subject for Review Indicate whether review was undertaken by Director / Committee of the Board / Any other Committee Frequency (Annually / Half yearly / Quarterly / Any other) P1 P2 P3 P4 P5 P6 P7 P8 P9 P1 P2 P3 P4 P5 P6 P7 P 8 P9 Performance against above policies and follow-up action The Board of Directors, its committees meet periodically for evaluating the perfor of the Company on various aspects including NGRBC Principles to the extent appli Compliance with statutory requirements of relevance to the principles, and rectification of any non-compliances $\gg$ 11.
 Has the entity carried out independent assessment / evaluation of the working of its policies by an external agency?
 (Yes/No).
 If yes, provide name of the agency.

-12. If answer to question (1) above is "No" i.e. not all Principles are covered by a policy, reasons to be stated:
+P1 P2 P3 P4 P5 P6 P7 P8 P9 12.
+If answer to question (1) ab ove is "No" i.e. not all Principles are covered by a policy, reasons to be stated: